cl-fontana/abcd-docs/docs/source/installation.rst

     #############################

 In this preview the wordy parts of the installation were abridged for the sake of simplicity.
-If any of these steps you should refer to the :ref:`manual-installation` section for a more detailed help.
+If any of these steps fail, you should refer to the :ref:`manual-installation` section for a more detailed help.

 .. warning::